nycmeshnet/docs/content/installs/panoramas.md

 title: "Taking Panorama Photos"
 ---

 A direct line of sight to a Supernode or hub node is required to connect to NYC Mesh.
 To help the install team determine whether a line of sight is possible, we ask new members to provide a panoramic photo of the view from their rooftop.
+We don't do installs in windows, but DIY are welcome to try this.

 ### Where to find the panorama photo function on your phone